wach128/cordova-plugin-health/README.md

 * Be sure to give your app access to the Google Fitness API, see [this](https://developers.google.com/fit/android/get-api-key).
 * If you are wondering what key your compiled app is using, you can type `keytool -list -printcert -jarfile yourapp.apk`.
 * If you haven't configured the APIs correctly, particularly the OAuth requirements, you are likely to get 'User cancelled the dialog' as an error message.
 This often happens if you mismatch the signing certificate and SHA-1 fingerprint.
+* You will need to add permissions in AndroidManifest.xml via config.xml depending on the data types you are requesting.
+See [this issue](https://github.com/dariosalvi78/cordova-plugin-health/issues/178#issuecomment-645937435) for an example
 * You can use the Google Fitness API even if the user doesn't have Google Fit installed, but there has to be some other fitness app putting data into the Fitness API otherwise your queries will always be empty.
 See the [the original documentation](https://developers.google.com/fit/overview).
 * Google has launched a [verification process](https://support.google.com/cloud/answer/9110914) for the app.
 This is needed for all the data types in Google Fit.
 Check [their guidelines](https://developers.google.com/terms/api-services-user-data-policy).
 * You can change which Google Play Services Fitness API version this plugin uses by setting the `FIT_API_VERSION` variable in `config.xml` and the version of the Auth API using `PLAY_AUTH_VERSION`.
 By default it will use version `20.0.0` for play-services-fitness and version `19.0.0` for play-services-auth (see [release notes](https://developers.google.com/android/guides/releases#october_19_2020)).
 From version 15 of the Play Services [you don't have to use the same version](https://developers.google.com/android/guides/versioning) accross all your cordova plugins.
 You can track google services releases [here](https://developers.google.com/android/guides/releases).